ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

   Statement;*
 }]
 ```
+Note that if the `join` clause is missing then its equivalent to waiting for all to complete and ignorning the results.

 The JoinCondition is one of the following:
 - any IntegerValue[(, WorkerName)+]): wait for any k (IntegerValue) of the given workers or any of the workers
 - all [WorkerNameList]: wait for all given workers or all of the workers